dadleyy/bases.scss/README.md

 # bases

+Inspired by [expressive css](http://johnpolacek.github.io/expressive-css), this package aims at creating a set of classes that can be used to avoid the need to apply common css properties to components in sass.
+Instead, the properies are applied as classes inside the application's markup/template files, isolating the codebase growth to those files.

-One of the pitfalls I've run into in the past when using sass is making my styles too specific.
+One of the pitfalls codebases may run into when using sass is making styles too specific.
 For example,

 ```sass
 .user-login .input-field .input